Open Access Dissertation

 Beyond that, a computational tool was designed, which provides functions on the industrial sustainability assessment and decision-making through several convenient and interactive steps of computer operation.
 This computational tool should be able to greatly facilitate the academic and industrial practices on the study of sustainability problems, and it is the first one available to the public.

 Liu, Zheng, "Sustainable design of complex industrial and energy systems under uncertainty" (2012).
 Wayne State University Dissertations.
-Paper 452.
+452.